 The BBC/HBO production Gentleman Jack, written and directed by Sally Wainwright, is about prolific diarist Anne Lister, who lived at nearby Shibden Hall in Halifax.

 Anne Lister was born in 1791 and was a landowner, traveller, industrialist and student.
 Lister has become posthumously famous for her diaries, which ran to more than 6600 pages and detailed almost every moment of her life.

 As a lesbian living in a prejudiced era, Lister kept her sexuality a secret from society but wrote prolifically about her love life, in secret code, in her diaries, which have been painstakingly transcribed by Halifax biographer Helena Whitbread.
-Lister eventually defied convention by living with her female lover.
+Lister eventually defied convention by living with her female lover, Ann Walker.